return42/sphkerneldoc/doc/books/writing-an-alsa-driver/pci-resource.rst

 to have a flag to skip hardware disabling if the hardware was not initialized yet.

-When the chip-data is assigned to the card using ``snd_device_new()`` with ``SNDRV_DEV_LOWLELVEL`` , its destructor is called at the last.
+When the chip-data is assigned to the card using :c:func:`snd_device_new()` with ``SNDRV_DEV_LOWLELVEL`` , its destructor is called at the last.
 That is, it is assured that all other components like PCMs and controls have already been released.
 You don't have to stop PCMs, etc. explicitly, but just call low-level hardware stopping.

 The management of a memory-mapped region is almost as same as the management of an I/O port.
 You'll need three fields like the following: